The Ultimate Guide to Buying a Sustainable Christmas Tree

-When you think about Christmas, you probably think of Christmas trees, gift-giving, Santa Claus, holiday feasts, and spending time with family and friends.
-But if you are aware of the environmental impact Christmas has you may be looking for ways to have a more sustainable Christmas.
+With Christmas around the corner, you’re probably thinking of Christmas trees, gift-giving, Santa Claus, holiday feasts, and spending time with family and friends.
+Given Christmas’s environmental impact, you may be looking for ways to have a more sustainable Christmas.

 The Christmas Tree Tradition